nikodunk/roomsolar/content/faq.md

 #### 1) How green is it?

-How green is the 500W solar kit?
-Compared to a 500W Honda Gas Backup Generator that fire up all over the US when power outages occur – yes.
-You will be emitting zero (and your fuel cost will be zero!).
+How green is the 1000W solar kit?
+Compared to 1000W Honda Gas Backup Generators – yes.
+While they fire up all over the US during power outages and at RV parks, you will be emitting zero (and your fuel cost will be zero!).

+For every hour you run this **vs. a gas generator, you reduce your GHG by roughly 4.4lbs every hour** (0.22 gallons/hour @ 1.3bhp/1000W assumed * [20 lbs CO2/gallon](https://www.fueleconomy.gov/feg/contentincludes/co2_inc.htm)), but more importantly you're not emitting Carbon Monoxide (CO), Hydrocarbons or Nitrogen Oxide near your house.

-Does it have an impact on your CO2 footprint, though?
+Does it have an impact on your **CO2 footprint vs. the grid**, though?
 Let's calculate:

     Production footprint mono-cristalline PV:
     4200kWhee/kW [1] * 0.1kW = 420kWh embodied energy